vitaminj/aws-iot-device-sdk-js/README.md

   -f, --certificate-dir=DIR        look in DIR for certificates
 ```

-The --certificate-dir (-f) option will read all certificates from the
+The --certificate-dir (-f) option will read all certificate and key files from the
 directory specified.
-Default certificate names are as follows:
+Default certificate/key file names are as follows:

 * certificate.pem.crt: your AWS IoT certificate
 * private.pem.key: the private key associated with your AWS IoT certificate